-Contacting Clinical Sites

-Students must not attempt to find their own clinical site.
+Contacting Clinical Sites Students must not attempt to find their own clinical site.

-According to the Alliance for Clinical Education (ACE) and the clinical placement platform policies, non-compliance with this rule can result in disciplinary action against the College including removal from participation in the clinical placement platform and the ACE consortium.
+In accordance with the clinical placement platform policies, non-compliance with this rule can result in disciplinary action against the College including removal from participation in the clinical placement platform.
 Students are NOT permitted to obtain clinical rotations through friends, through knowing someone at the facility, or through arrangements with a co-assigned nurse.